 Cloud-Optimized Geospatial Formats Overview

 These slides are a summarization of Cloud-Optimized Geospatial Formats Guide to support presentations.

-Authors + Credits: Aimee Barciauskas, Alex Mandel, Brianna Pagán, Vincent Sarago, Chris Holmes, Patrick Quinn, Matt Hanson, Ryan Abernathey
+Authors + Credits: Aimee Barciauskas, Alex Mandel, Brianna Pagán, Vincent Sarago, Chris Holmes, Patrick Quinn, Matt Hanson, Ryan Abernathey, Max Jones

+Cloud-Optimized Geospatial Formats Overview